 Notice the “x” next to the spot where Elvis signed the document, it’s written in the same color as Parker’s signature.
 You can almost hear Parker tell his golden goose: “Just sign here son, right next to the x, and I will take care of the rest”.

 The Picture Folio

 This 11″ x 21″ pin-up, shown to the left, came attached to the middle pages of the folio and could very easily be removed.
 The back of this poster is white.

 Interestingly, when the picture folio appears in auction (and you can always find a good copy of the folio on eBay), the poster is nearly always still attached to the book.
-Had this folio been produced in the 50’s, the poster would most probably be missing from the bulk of the copies that still exist today.
+Had this folio been produced in the 50’s, the poster would probably be missing from most of the copies that still exist today.